NinaCilliers/ninacilliers.github.io/_projects/Starbucks_cluster.md

 df['Cluster ID'] = X_pca['Cluster ID']
 ```

-    c:\Users\corne\anaconda3\lib\site-packages\sklearn\cluster\_kmeans.py:1382: UserWarning: KMeans is known to have a memory leak on Windows with MKL, when there are less chunks than available threads.
-You can avoid it by setting the environment variable OMP_NUM_THREADS=1.
-      warnings.warn(

 ```python
 #Re-ordering cluster numbers following tendoncy to want to visit Starbucks again in the future
 df_key = df.groupby('Cluster ID').agg('mean').sort_values('Future visits_Yes', ascending=False).reset_index().iloc[:,0]